 Business plans aren't just for startups.
 In fact, most small business owners can benefit from creating and implementing a business plan in their day-to-day operations.

-The benefits of developing a business plan at any stage of business are plentiful.
-In business planning, you will build a better understanding of your competitors and how to rise above them.
-You will also see the bigger picture of your company and appreciate the unique role each of the numerous elements plays in driving its success.
+Regardless of where you are at in your entrepreneurial journey, the benefits of having one are plentiful.
+Not only will you develop a better understanding of your competitors, but you will also see the bigger picture of your own company, and appreciate the role that each of its numerous elements plays in driving success.

-As it is known to be a service provided by business professionals, writing a business plan by yourself may sound daunting, but it doesn’t have to be.
-Unless you are approaching investors that have very specific criteria for the way your business plan should be presented, you are free to keep it simple.
+Utilisng an expert professional template is one option, but ultimately, there's no reason why you can't write a business plan by yourself.
+After all, unless you are approaching an investor that has precise criteria for the way your business plan should be presented, you are free to keep it simple.

-Your first task when writing a business plan is to describe your company to potential investors and to others reviewing your plan.
+Your first task is to describe your company to potential investors and others reviewing your plan.
 Aim to achieve this in 3 to 5 paragraphs.

-In the first or second paragraph, introduce the current business players, such as the founders, owners, as well as the location of your business and how this location is suitable for your business.
+In the first paragraph, introduce the key (and current) business players, such as the founder(s) and owner(s).
+You should also disclose the location of your business.

-The company description should include the key elements of your business that will give potential investors and stakeholders (including yourself) a clear picture of where your company fits in the market and how it will benefit your target audience.
+The company description should include the critical elements of your business that will give potential investors and stakeholders (including yourself) a clear picture of where your company fits into the market, and how it will benefit your target audience.

 Your business description will evolve with time, so be sure to review this description regularly or as appropriate.

 Once you've finished describing your company, you will need to compile a detailed list of your products and services.
-This task will take some time, but you will walk away with a better understanding of your business offerings and likely several epiphanies for how to effectively market them.
+This task will take some time, but you will walk away with a better understanding of your business offerings, as well as a few ideas on how to effectively market them.

 When formatting the presentation of your product and service offerings, start by grouping them into classes and then add the appropriate products and services as subheadings beneath each group heading.